 Inexpensive healthcare coverage is offered by Anthem Blue Cross, UnitedHealthcare (short-term and Group only), Humana (Group only), CareSource, Ambetter, and other reputable companies.
 Plans for individuals, families and the self-employed give you many different options to consider.
 There are approximately 700,000 uninsured persons in the state (according to Kaiser), although this number should continuously reduce.
 Federal subsidies for Marketplace plans have been increasing, providing many affordable plans for all state residents.

 The Indiana Health Marketplace (Exchange) became functional in 2014.
 Each year, Open Enrollment allows you to apply for a policy without answering medical questions.
 Your age, zip code and smoking status will determine your premium and a federal tax subsidy could reduce your cost, depending on your household income.
-For 2017, the OE period began on November 1st.
+For 2020, the OE period begins on November 1st.
 During pandemics, additional extensions are typically provided.